g33kidd/resume/README.md

 ### Why should you hire me?
 Over the years I've done a number of things.
 From building a web app with an OAuth Provider and API that communicates with React, to building a Flight Sim stats analyzer using FSUIPC, SimConnect, and C#.
 Obviously, I don't know everything there is to know, though I've definitely retained a lot of information over the years.
 It's probably coming up on 7 or 8 years since I've been programming and I'd like to contiune programming.

-I **Love** building things.
+I **LOVE** building things.
 Especially awesome software that people use.
-That's why I started programming, so I could build stuff and solve complicated (or not so much) problems.
+That's why I started programming, so I could build stuff and solve problems.

 I do indeed work well in a team.
 With PRL I work with over 40+ people doing things such as Graphics, Management, Development and PR stuff.
 I've worked remote a couple of times and absolutely love it, though I also like working in an office setting.